 Are plumbing problems complicating your bathroom remodel?
 Perhaps a plumber has told you your dream bathroom is not possible because of pipework limitations?
 Or maybe you have already picked out the perfect bath but have no idea if the freestanding tap you have chosen is even feasible?
 If this sounds at all familiar, read on.

-Installing bathroom plumbing might come as an afterthought in the design process, but really, it should be at the front with the most important design decisions that you make.
-Well concealed and clever plumbing can help to create the perfect bathroom for your household whether you’re looking for a luxury, spa style retreat, or a practical little washroom.
+Installing bathroom plumbing might come as an afterthought in your bathroom design process, but really, it should be at the top of your list, along with the most important decisions that you make.
+Why?
+Well-concealed and clever plumbing can help to create the perfect bathroom for your household whether you’re looking for a luxury, spa style bathroom, or a practical little wet room.

 These are our top 10 tips and tricks for installing plumbing in your bathroom, getting around some of the common problems and ensuring that the end result is perfect for you.

 Visible pipework can be an eyesore in a new bathroom, but early planning can help you find a solution whether you are updating or fitting a brand new bathroom.

 Although it’s likely that tiles will need to be removed, it is essential to chase out walls and lift floors to hide hot and cold plumbing and waste pipes if you want a high-quality, clutter-free finish.
 Where pipework can't be concealed in the walls, or ceilings, you can box it in.
 Some bathroom furniture, will also cover pipes.